haugene/docker-transmission-openvpn/docs/tips-tricks.md

 If you have this problem use Docker's --dns flag and try using Google's DNS servers by adding --dns 8.8.8.8 --dns 8.8.4.4 as parameters to the usual run command.

-#### Restart container if connection is lost
+#### Restart the container if the connection is lost
 If the VPN connection fails or the container for any other reason loses connectivity, you want it to recover from it.
-One way of doing this is to set environment variable `OPENVPN_OPTS=--inactive 3600 --ping 10 --ping-exit 60` and use the --restart=always flag when starting the container.
-This way OpenVPN will exit if ping fails over a period of time which will stop the container and then the Docker deamon will restart it.
+One way of doing this is to set the environment variable `OPENVPN_OPTS=--inactive 3600 --ping 10 --ping-exit 60` and use the --restart=always flag when starting the container.
+This way OpenVPN will exit if ping fails over a period of time which will stop the container and then the Docker daemon will restart it.

-#### Let other containers use VPN
+#### Let other containers use the VPN

 To let other containers use VPN you have to add them to the same Service network as your VPN container runs, you can do this by adding `network_mode: "service:transmission-openvpn"`.
 Additionally, you have to set `depends_on` to the `transmission-openvpn` service to let docker-compose know that your new container should start **after** `transmission-openvpn` is up and running.
 As the final step, you can add `healthcheck` to your service.